SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

 export class AppModule {}
 ```

-For the Angular non-destructive hydration to work, all components displayed on a server-side rendered page must comply with the special [Angular non-destructive hydration constraints](https://angular.dev/guide/hydration#constraints).
-Out-of-the-box Spartacus components displayed on SSR pages are compliant with those constraints since Spartacus 2211.43, but you need to review your custom components, especially those displayed on SSR pages, to ensure they are compliant too.
-Otherwise, the Angular hydration will fail and those components might not display correctly.
+For Angular non-destructive hydration to work, all components displayed on a server-side rendered page must comply with the special [Angular non-destructive hydration constraints](https://angular.dev/guide/hydration#constraints).
+Out-of-the-box Spartacus components displayed on SSR pages are compliant with those constraints starting in Spartacus 2211.43.
+However, you need to review your custom components, especially those displayed on SSR pages, to ensure they are compliant as well.
+Otherwise, Angular hydration will fail, and those components might not display correctly.
 For troubleshooting, you can check the browser console in developer mode for any Angular hydration errors.

-## `pageFold` Property in Spartacus Layout Configurations
+## The pageFold Property in Spartacus Layout Configurations

-The `pageFold` property set in the Spartacus layout configuration can cause some components to be rendered only after a delay even in the SSR pages, which can degrade the CLS metric.
+The `pageFold` property that is set in the Spartacus layout configuration can cause some components to be rendered only after a delay, even in server-side rendered pages, which can degrade the CLS metric.

-As of Spartacus 2211.43, the `pageFold` property is not used in the out-of-the-box Spartacus layout configuration when the `unifiedDefaultHeaderSlotsAcrossBreakpoints` feature toggle is enabled.
+Starting in Spartacus 2211.43, the `pageFold` property is not used in the default Spartacus layout configuration when the `unifiedDefaultHeaderSlotsAcrossBreakpoints` feature toggle is enabled.
 To make this feature toggle effective, you also need to change the deprecated `provideConfig(layoutConfig)` to `provideConfigFactory(layoutConfigFactory)` in your `spartacus-features.module.ts`.

-Alternatively, if you're using a Spartacus version ealier than 2211.43, you can remove the `pageFold` property from your layout configuration by overriding the default Spartacus layout configuration in your app module.
+Alternatively, if you're using a Spartacus app older than than 2211.43, you can remove the `pageFold` property from your layout configuration by overriding the default Spartacus layout configuration in your app module.
 The following is an example:

 ```typescript
 import { provideConfig } from '@spartacus/core';